adejorosam/campus-event-scheduler-API/README.md

 This is a simple API built to enable event planners and organizers plan ahead for their event and it also allows event attendants register for events they will be attending.

 ## Features
-Below are the features of my WEconnect app
+Below are the features of my Campus Event Scheduler app

 Organizers(user) can create event<br/>
 Organizers(user) can delete event<br/>